 There Is No Downside To Legal Representation

-You have nothing to lose by consulting with and hiring a wrongful termination lawyer to represent your interests.
+You have nothing to lose by consulting a wrongful termination lawyer about your case.
 There is simply no downside.

 - Legal complexity.
 Wrongful termination litigation is complicated.
 There are a number of unique procedural and legal issues that can enhance the complexity of the dispute, and an attorney will understand how best to navigate these issues to preserve your rights and potentially secure compensation.

 - Contingency fees.
 Here at 1-800-THE-LAW2, legal representation with any of our network attorneys is on a contingency basis.
 Simply put: you don’t pay until and unless you obtain compensation.
-The attorney covers all out-of-pocket costs to do with litigation, and you will have no expenses.
+The attorney covers all out-of-pocket costs to do with litigation.

 If the attorney secures a “win,” then you will give them a percentage cut of the compensation as their fee.
 This also creates a positive dynamic where the attorney is incentivized to maximize compensation and to secure a win in an efficient manner.